 Harrison has held a full UK Driving Licence since June 1996, but for environmental and financial reasons chooses not to own a car.
-For the whole of 2016 she is testing the limits of a ‘sustainable practice‘ and slashed her carbon footprint for Transportation to zero by refusing to travel away from her home city as part of The Glasgow Effect.
-To reduce her carbon footprint and her expenses even further during this year, she has added the challenge of not travelling in any vehicles (other than her bike) until 31 December 2016.
-Beyond this, her policy during ‘normal times’ is: to make all her local journeys by bicycle, on foot or on public transport; to only use taxis on occasions when large amounts of luggage or equipment need to be transported or when it may be unsafe to travel by other means; to make all long distance journeys within the UK by train, coach and occasionally by car (but never by plane); to attempt to limit international flights to one trip per year, and to make all shorter journeys to northern Europe by train or coach.
+In 2016, she tested the limits of a ‘sustainable practice‘ and slashed her carbon footprint for Transportation to zero by refusing to leave Glasgow’s city limits or use any vehicles (other than her bike) for the whole year as part of The Glasgow Effect.
+During ‘normal times’ her policy is: to make all her local journeys by bicycle, on foot or on public transport; to only use taxis on occasions when large amounts of luggage or equipment need to be transported or when it may be unsafe to travel by other means; to make all long distance journeys within the UK by train, coach and occasionally by car (but never by plane); to attempt to limit international flights to one trip per year, and to make all shorter journeys to northern Europe by train or coach.
 Harrison is a long-term supporter of the improvement of public transport and in 2009 launched Bring Back British Rail to campaign for a re-unified national rail network run for people not profit.
 She is also an advocate of ‘active travel‘ and in 2018 she was invited to sit on Glasgow City Council’s ‘Active Travel Forum’, which meets quarterly to feed into council policy in this area.
 Since 2016, she has been a member of Go Bike, the Strathclyde cycle campaign, and, in April 2017 she became a life member of Cycling UK.

 Reduce, Reuse, Recycle